alibaba/bifrostui/packages/bui-core/src/IconButton/index.en-US.md

 # IconButton

-An icon button is a button that displays only an icon without a text label.
-They are primarily used in control bars, toolbars, and are also useful when a compact button is needed.
+An icon button is a button that displays an icon without a text label.
+It is particularly useful in control bars, toolbars, and when a compact button is needed.

 ## Basic Button

-Buttons support three display styles: `Default Button`, `Outlined Button`, and `Contained Button`.
+The button supports three display variants: `default`, `outlined`, and `contained`.

 ```tsx
 import React from 'react';